MaximeLD/chess-engine/README.md

 # Currently done
 - Movegen is solid (see benchmarks) and fully working
+- Basic search implementation ; see the engine release note at the root of the project

 # Next steps
-- Implement search function to get the bot to play games
+- Implement all the commonly used heuristics for search

 # Current benchmarks
 ## Perft